 Good Character policy guidance update

-The policy update applies to EEA nationals and their family members and states:
+The latest update applies to EEA nationals and their family members and states:

 EEA citizens will now have their immigration history and compliance scrutinised for a period of 10 years (or from the date they entered the UK, if later) up to the date of application rather than just the relevant five-year period, as was expected prior to the guidance being updated.

 “Comprehensive Sickness Insurance (CSI) is a legal requirement for EEA and Swiss students, self-sufficient persons and their family members who are residing in the UK with them.
 If a person did not have CSI, you must consider why they did not have it.
 Where a person has been granted ILR under the EUSS but has been in breach of the EEA Regulations 2016 due to a lack of CSI you must consider whether it is appropriate to exercise discretion in their favour.
 Some applicants will have previously been refused permanent residence on the basis of not having CSI.
 When considering whether it is appropriate to exercise discretion, you must assess the reasons given for this, and why they did not then obtain CSI.“

 This section on CSI was not previously found in the guidance.
 It effectively means that a decision maker will be required to assess whether an applicant complied with the requirements for CSI from the date of application going back 10 years, or the date they first arrived in the UK, whichever came first.
 Where an applicant did not have CSI for all or part of their time in the UK then an application could be refused unless the Home Office decision maker chooses to exercise discretion in the applicants’ favour.

 It is important to note that once an EEA/EU citizen holds settled/pre-settled status, it is not a requirement of their leave to hold CSI.